JeromeBurkeIII/Java-Projects/README.md

 ## Project #1: A Tic Tac Toe Game
 ### Level: Beginner
-### This games was created by following  Alex Lee Practice video on Youtu
+### This games was created by following  Alex Lee Practice video on Youtube